MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/mixed-reality-remote-rendering-readme.md

 ms.service: remoterendering
 ---

-# Azure Remote Rendering client library for JavaScript - Version 1.0.0-beta.1
+# Azure Remote Rendering client library for JavaScript - version 1.0.0-beta.1

 Azure Remote Rendering (ARR) is a service that enables you to render high-quality, interactive 3D content in the cloud and stream it in real time to devices, such as the HoloLens 2.